-- •Simple shell-style wild-cards à la fnmatch. - •Regex if pattern starts with '(?'.
+•Simple shell-style wild-cards à la fnmatch.

+•Regex if pattern starts with '(?'.
 Expressions must be valid, as in "(?:[^.].)\$" or "(?i)..jpe?g\$".
 Remember to add the end mark '\$' if needed.

 '''

-xoutil.fs.iter_dirs (top=u'.', pattern=None, regex_pattern=None, shell_pattern=None)
+xoutil.fs.iter_dirs(top='.', pattern=None, regex_pattern=None, shell_pattern=None)

 Iterate directories recursively.

 '''

-The params have analogous meaning that in $iter_files()$ and the same restrictions.
+The params have analagous meaning that in iter_files() and the same restrictions.

-'''

-xoutil.fs.iter_files (top=u'.', pattern=None, regex_pattern=None, shell_pattern=None, followlinks=False, maxdepth=None)
+xoutil.fs.iter_files(top='.', pattern=None, regex_pattern=None, shell_pattern=None, followlinks=False, maxdepth=None)

 Iterate filenames recursively.

-'''

-• top - The top directory for recurse into.

-- pattern A pattern of the files you want to get from the iterator.
+- top The top directory for recurse into. - pattern A pattern of the files you want to get from the iterator.
 It should be a string.
 If it starts with "(?" it will be regarded as a regular expression, otherwise a shell pattern. - regex_pattern An alternative to pattern.
 This will always be regarded as a regular expression. - shell_pattern An alternative to pattern.
 This should be a shell pattern. - followlinks The same meaning that in os.walk.

-• maxdepth - Only files above this level will be yielded.
+maxdepth - Only files above this level will be yielded.
 If None, no limit is placed.
+New in version 1.2.1.